Asthma attack

 Immediately contact your GP and make an appointment for your child to be seen that day face to face

-If symptoms persist for 4 hours or more and you have not been able to speak to either a member of staff from your GP practice or to NHS 111 staff, then consider taking them to your nearest Emergency Department
+If you have not been able to speak to either a member of staff from your GP practice or to NHS 111 staff, then consider taking them to your nearest Emergency Department

-Give 2-5 puffs blue (salbutamol) reliever inhaler every 4 hours until symptoms improve
+Give 2 puffs of your reliever inhaler up to every four hours as needed until symptoms improve.

 What can you do to reduce the risk of your child having another asthma attack?

-1) Children with poorly controlled asthma are much more likely to have an asthma attack compared to children whose asthma is well controlled.
+Children with poorly controlled asthma are much more likely to have an asthma attack.
+Make sure your child follows their action plan.

 To watch a video on encouraging children to use their inhalers effectively please click here.